onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 once you find/understand it you'll never think about anything else more than about this thing

-I’ve been sitting on my hands for more than 3 years with the technical design - everyone kept asking me why I haven't started coding - initially I had no fucking clue what I had stumbled on - I just felt it had immense potential
+I’ve been sitting on my hands (roleplay it) for more than 3 years with the technical design - everyone kept asking me why I haven't started coding - initially I had no fucking clue what I had stumbled on - I just felt it had immense potential
 I don’t want to try
 I want to succeed
 Those who tell the stories rule the world
+    > "Those who tell the stories rule society." - [Plato](https://www.goodreads.com/quotes/20382-those-who-tell-the-stories-rule-society)
 I was not accounting pilled in 2022
 Theoretically optimal solution - no other design can get even close to the optimal set of technical tradeoffs in my architecture
 The more compelling and refined the story becomes - the sooner will the system reach a billion people
-    einstein quote about understanding the problem fully
+    einstein quote about understanding the problem fully this is the ultimate status and incentive architecture on top of which you could build anything - ANYTHING - and so with great power comes great responsibility
-> "Those who tell the stories rule society." - [Plato](https://www.goodreads.com/quotes/20382-those-who-tell-the-stories-rule-society)

 Nervous system